doofinder/php-doofinder/README.md

 Caution: the "query_name" parameter
 -----------------------------------

-When you issue a query to doofinder, the search engine tries different types of search, in order to provide the best possible results.
+When you issue a query to doofinder, the search engine tries different types of search in order to provide the best possible results.
 This "types of search" are controlled by the ````query_name```` parameter.

 However, if you're going to apply filters to a query, that means you're going to make the search again with certain restrictions, therefore you're not interested in let doofinder find the best "type of search" for you again, but you want to do the search exactly the same way you did when first querying, so the results with applied filters are consistent with that.